kloddant/db/README.md

 The third parameter in this example is the types string. s indicates a string, d indicates a double, i indicates an integer, and b would indicate a blob.
 If this parameter is omitted, the execute method will determine what type the parameters are.

 ###Un-buffered Queries
-Because the query method saves the result set to memory, it should not be used where large result sets are expected, so set $buffer to false.
+When large resultsets are expected, set the $buffer parameter to false.

     $results = $db->query("
         SELECT *